ma-sharifi/minibankc/README.md

 $ git clone https://github.com/ma-sharifi/minibankc

 You can run it from Maven directly using the Spring Boot Maven plugin.
-If you do this it will pick up changes that you make in the project immediately:
 $ ./mvnw spring-boot:run

 # To build the code as a docker image, open a command-line